epiphyt/embed-privacy/readme.txt

 == Changelog ==

+= 1.4.5 =
+* Fixed an issue with always enable an unknown embed provider.
+* Fixed issues with missing JavaScript for Facebook embed of Jetpack.

 = 1.4.4 =
 * Fixed a potential encoding issue.
 * Fixed issues with Facebook embed of Jetpack.